infernojs/inferno/CONTRIBUTING.md

 Reporting security vulnerabilities
 ----------------------------------

-If you think you've found a security vulnerability, please email [ractive-js-security@googlegroups.com](mailto:ractive-js-security@googlegroups.com) with details, and someone from the core team will respond to you.
+If you think you've found a security vulnerability, please email [Dominic Gannaway](mailto:dg@domgan.com) with details, and he will respond to you if he isn't at work by that time.

 Raising issues
 --------------

-Before submitting an issue, please make sure you're using the latest released version - http://cdn.infernojs.org/latest/ractive.js.
+Before submitting an issue, please make sure you're using the latest released version - http://cdn.infernojs.org/latest/inferno.js.

 If the bug persists, it may have been fixed in the latest development version.
-You can always get the most recent successful build from http://cdn.infernojs.org/edge/ractive.js.
+You can always get the most recent successful build from http://cdn.infernojs.org/edge/inferno.js.

-The best issues contain a reproducible demonstration of the bug in the form of a JSFiddle or similar.
-[This JSFiddle](http://jsfiddle.net/rich_harris/va6jU/) has a basic setup to get started with - even better, you could create a failing test using [this fiddle](http://jsfiddle.net/rich_harris/UG7Eq/) as a base.
+Don't publish any issues without a *jsFiddle* so we can reproduce and fix the bug straight away.

 Pull requests